(435) 885-3355 info@troutcreekflies.com

 We carry products from Simms, Patagonia, Winston rods, Scott rods, Waterworks Lamson, Ross, and many other popular supplies and gear.

-Along with the fly shop we have a C-store and have The Big Moose Restaurant on site.
+Along with the fly shop we have a C-store and have Gibby Cafe on site.
 We offer full service raft rentals and shuttle service for all sections of the river.

 Professional Fly Fishing Guides